 The Uttermost Salvation Provided by Christ’s Priesthood

 As a priest in the order of Melchizedek, Jesus meets all of our needs.
 Hebrews 8-10 explores in great detail how Jesus is a great high priest.
-(I’d encourage you to read these chapters later this evening or in the morning for your devotions.)
 But there is one verse in Hebrews 7 that summarizes what Christ’s priesthood provides.
-Just a moment ago, I read verse 25 in the King James Version: “Wherefore”—because he is a priest in the order of Melchizedek—“he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.”
+Verse 25: “Wherefore”—because he is a priest in the order of Melchizedek—“he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them” (KJV).

 It was that particular combination of words that stuck in the minds of English-speaking evangelicals and became a motto for embracing the full scope of the gospel.
 Two of evangelicalism’s greatest preaches, John Wesley (1703-1791) and C. H. Spurgeon (1834-1892), were drawn to these words repeatedly.
 Wesley cited them often, and in his Notes on the New Testament explained the “uttermost” of Hebrews 7:25 as “all the guilt, power, root, and consequence of sin.”
 Wesley preached a version of full salvation that struck many as outrageously optimistic about how far salvation could go in personal transformation.
 Defending the message of the early Methodists, Wesley wrote that ‘what most surprised us, was, that we were said to ‘dishonour Christ,’ by asserting that he ‘saveth to the uttermost;’ by maintaining he will reign in our hearts alone, and subdue all things to himself.’ … Wesley, with a vision of perfect holiness, pictured ‘the uttermost’ as entire sanctification.